sineadbcahill/sineadbcahill.github.io/_pages/home.md

     btn_label: "Whatever you want your button to say"

 feature_row3:
-  - image_path: path_to_your_image.png # no quotes this time
+  - image_path: /assets/images/Image_Processing.png # no quotes this time
     alt: "Image Analysis Project"
-    excerpt: "Enter a relatively short description here"
+    excerpt: "Editing images using Cell Profiler"
     url: "/image_analysis_project/" # note that these can also be full urls that take people to other sites
     btn_class: "btn--inverse" # feel free to change the button style!
-    btn_label: "Whatever you want your button to say"
+    btn_label: "Click here to see editing pipeline!"

 feature_row4:
   - image_path: path_to_your_image.png # no quotes this time